TunNyein/terraform-vault-v1/readme.md

-# Terraform with Vault Integration
+# Terraform with Vault Integration version 1

 This is a sample project demonstrating the integration of **Terraform** with **Vault** for managing authentication, secrets, and policies for various teams.